 In (47a), the FQ associated with the controllee surfaces as tutti ('all.MPL') with resolved M.PL agreement: mixed m+f gender (here corresponding to the masculine gender of the male teacher + feminine gender of the female school-girls) is resolved by (default) masculine gender in Italian.
-The resulting sentence can only have a partial control $(i \rightarrow i + j)$ reading from the teacher (i) to the teacher (i) and his students (j).
-(47b) is a minimal variant: the FQ is tutte ('all.FPL') and reflects the feminine features of the girls alone.
-The resulting reading is one of proxy control from $i \rightarrow j$ , where j = proxy(i).
+The resulting sentence can only have a partial control $(i \rightarrow i + j)$ reading from the

-The agreement alternation in (47a) vs. (47b) initially suggests that partial and proxy control can feed FQ $\phi$ -agreement.
+The agreement alternation in (47a) vs. (47b) initially suggests that partial and proxy control can feed FQ φ -agreement.
 This would only be possible if the controllee in the partial control sentence in (47a) bore syntactic features corresponding to i + j, and the controllee in the proxy control sentence in (47b) bore features corresponding to j = proxy(i).
 The agreement data thus represents strong evidence for the idea that the proxy(i) reference on the controllee is syntactically established in a sentence like (47b).
 Given the discussion in Section 4.1, this should only be possible in cases of proxy NOC.
 Taken together, this entails that the sentence in (47b) must instantiate proxy NOC, not proxy OC.
 This prediction is confirmed.